Campfire Circle

 Finances

-Campfire Circle received $10.7m in donations and special events revenue in F2021.
-This is a significant drop from F2019 where the charity received $20.3m in donations and special events revenue.
-Administrative costs are 13% of revenues (less investment income) and fundraising costs are 23% of donations and special events revenue.
-This results in total overhead spending of 36%.
-For every dollar donated to the charity, 64 cents go to the cause.
-This falls just outside Ci’s reasonable range for overhead spending.
+In F2023, Campfire Circle received $13.0m in donations and special events revenue.
+Administrative costs are 15% of revenues (less investment income) and fundraising costs are 30% of donations and special events revenue.
+This results in total overhead spending of 45%.
+For every dollar donated to the charity, 55 cents are available for programs This falls outside Ci’s reasonable range for overhead spending.
+This can partly be attributed to a 58% increase in fundraising costs from F2021.

 This charity report is an update that has been sent to Campfire Circle for review.
 Changes and edits may be forthcoming.